BrianReisman/responsive-to-do/README.md

 [] In the terminal of your code editor from the root of the project directory run `npm run test`

+- To see passing tests you will need to scroll above warning text

 - Please note: while all tests pass there are two warnings.
 The first reads: Warning: You provided a `checked` prop to a form field without an `onChange` handler.
 This will render a read-only field.
 If the field should be mutable use `defaultChecked`.
 Otherwise, set either `onChange` or `readOnly`.
 There is in fact an onChange handler present on all inputs with a checked property.
 Warning two reads: Warning: Each child in a list should have a unique "key" prop.
 Check the render method of `Display`.
 I am similarly unsure why this is present since all elements that have been mapped have a key={} prop passed with a unique ID.
 Despite these warnings, all tests still pass.

 ## Lessons learned from this project